CrayonKuang/PowerBI/Titanic/README.md

-This is my first PowerBI project where I explored the various features of PowerBI
+# My first ever PowerBI project
-* My dataset was obtained from the titanic competition hosted by [kaggle](https://www.kaggle.com/competitions/titanic/overview).
+In this project, we analysed the survival rates for the passengers on board the Titanic This dataset was obtained from the titanic competition hosted by [kaggle](https://www.kaggle.com/competitions/titanic/overview).